MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-28/README.md

 **Research Goal:** Our research goal is to develop a robust ranking system to help a Buy Now, Pay Later (BNPL) firm identify and prioritize the top 100 merchants for onboarding.

 **Timeline:** The timeline for the research area is:

-    Consumer timeline: 2021-02-28 to 2022-10-26
+- Consumer timeline: 2021-02-28 to 2022-10-26
-    Transaction timeline: 2021-02-28 to 2022-10-26
+- Transaction timeline: 2021-02-28 to 2022-10-26
-    Merchant timeline: 2021-03-25 to 2022-02-27.
+- Merchant timeline: 2021-03-25 to 2022-02-27.

 To run the pipeline,

-please visit the `scripts` directory and run the files in order:
-0. `0_Download_Data.py`: This downloads the original datasets from websites into the `data/tables` directory.
-To download the raw data, first navigate to the `project-2-group-buy-now-pay-later-industry-project-28` folder in the terminal.
-Then, run the following command to save the raw data into the `data/raw` directory.
+please visit the `scripts` directory and run the file `0_Download_Data.py`: To download part of the raw data, first navigate to the `project-2-group-buy-now-pay-later-industry-project-28` folder in the terminal.
+Then, run the following command to save the raw data into the `data/tables` directory.
 Make sure you are in the `scripts` directory to view this file.
 ```bash
 cd scripts && python 0_Download_Data.py
 ```
+please note:
+- for the BNPL data: please donwnload data from LMS and drag to corresponding folders in `data/tables`
+- for the unemployment dataset: please visit ABS Data Explorer on the website and click to download

 please visit the `notebook` folder and run the files in order:
 1. `01_Preliminary_Analysis.ipynb`: This notebook involves the preliminary analysis on all raw datasets individually.